remotion-dev/remotion/packages/docs/docs/the-fundamentals.md

 };
 ```

+A video's first frame is `0` and it's last frame is `durationInFrames - 1`.

 ## Defining compositions

 Compositions are components with the above mentioned metadata.
 You can define compositions in `src/Video.tsx` to make them show up in the left sidebar.